Semantic-Geometric Task Representations for Bimanual Manipulation from Human Demonstrations to Robot Action Planning: Experiments and Results

 We begin by examining results from training models on human demonstrations.
 All models are trained separately on each task from the two human datasets and in multi-task settings.
 Figure \ref{fig:predictions} visualizes our MPNN model's performance on an exemplary \textit{cooking} task demonstration.
 The task involves one hand approaching, lifting, and stirring with a whisk before placing it down, while the other hand holds the bowl, pours from a bottle, and holds the bowl again.
 The plot shows motion predictions for each object, plus action and object predictions for both hands.
 Motion predictions are accurate and match ground truth trajectories.
 Action predictions contain all relevant actions and align with object predictions, however, certain reaching actions (approach and retreat) are predicted for very short time spans that do not reflect true execution time.
 Towards the end, the right hand predictions flicker between place and stir.

-Figure \ref{fig:bar_results_act_obj} shows results for action and object prediction, and Figure \ref{fig:bar_results_mot} shows results for motion predictions across all tasks from KIT(Bimacs) and Ours(Bimacs) and a mixed version of both datasets.
+Figure \ref{fig:bar_results_act_obj} shows results for action, object, and motion predictions across tasks from KIT(Bimacs) and Ours(Bimacs) and a mixed version of both datasets.
 Evaluation uses leave-one-subject-out cross-validation over human subjects, averaging over 4 seeds per setting.
 Model performance is compared using classification accuracy for action and object predictions, and RMSE for motion prediction.
-During training, we observed that MPNN models converge faster or at a similar rate to the other models.
+During training, we observed that MPNN models converge faster than the other models.
 We evaluate all models at that same epoch to provide comparable training data across models.